Servizio Informazioni Militare: Operations in Yugoslavia

+Guerrilla in East Africa

 SIM played an important role in Italian guerrilla war in Ethiopia.
 Francesco De Martini, captain of the SIM, was one of the leaders of Italian insurgency in East Africa.
-In January 1942, he blew up an ammunition depot in Massaua, Eritrea and later organized a group of Eritrean sailors (with small boats called sambuco) in order to identify, and notify Rome with his radio, of the Royal Navy movements throughout the Red Sea until he was captured at Dahlak Kebir in August 1942.
+In January 1942, he blew up a British ammunition dump in Massaua (Eritrea).
+After crossing the Red Sea in the motorboat Zam Zam, De Martini fled to Saudi Arabia.
+He made contact with the Italian consulate in that country, and from the Yemeni coast organized a group of Eritrean sailors (with small boats called sambuco) in order to identify, and notify Rome with his radio, of the Royal Navy movements throughout the Red Sea.
+Major Max Harari, head of the British military intelligence, offered a reward for his capture.
+On 1 August 1942, while attempting to come back to Eritrea, De Martini was captured on Dahlak Island by sailors from HMS Arpha and imprisoned in Sudan until the end of the war.

+The Borg Pisani affaire

 On 18 May 1942, Maltese irredentist and SIM spy Carmelo Borg Pisani was sent on an espionage mission to Malta, to check British defences and help prepare for the planned Axis invasion of the island (Operazione C3).
 Borg Pisani was recognized by one of his childhood friends, Cpt.
 Tom Warrington, who denounced him.
 British Intelligence kept him under arrest in a house in Sliema till August.
 He was then transferred to Corradino prison, accused of treason.
-On 12 November 1942 he stood trial under closed doors in front of three judges, headed by Chief Justice of Malta Sir George Borg, and defended by two lawyers.
-His plea that he had renounced British citizenship by returning his passport and acquisition of Italian citizenship (which would have granted him status of prisoner of war) was not upheld by the military court.
-On 19 November 1942 he was publicly sentenced to death for espionage, for taking up arms against the Government and forming part of a conspiracy to overthrow the government.
-His execution by hanging took place at 7:30AM on Saturday, 28 November, 1942.
+On 12 November 1942, he stood trial under closed doors in front of three judges, headed by Chief Justice of Malta Sir George Borg, and defended by two lawyers.
+His plea that he had renounced British citizenship by returning his passport and acquisition of Italian citizenship (which would have granted him the status of prisoner of war) was not upheld by the military court.
+On 19 November 1942, he was publicly sentenced to death for espionage, for taking up arms against the Government and forming part of a conspiracy to overthrow the government.
+His execution by hanging took place at 7:30AM on Saturday, 28 November 1942.
 Borg Pisani was posthumously awarded the Gold Medal of Military Valor, the highest Italian military award, by King Victor Emmanuel III a few days after his death.

-SIM had a very effective cryptanalytic department that attacked foreign crypto-systems.
-This section was headed by General Vittorio Gamba, a published student of cryptology who had been breaking codes since World War I, and was located in Rome.
-On average 8.000 messages were intercepted each month, 6.000 were studied and out of these 3.500 translated.
-The codes of several countries were attacked including France, Turkey, Romania, United States, Britain and the Vatican.